 If ever the term ‘small is beautiful’ was coined for a flowering plant, this would probably be it.
 Field Gentian is the jewel in the crown of unimproved grazed pastures, whether it be in the hilly limestone of the Lake District, the windswept expanses of the welsh coastal dune systems or the lowland acid grasslands lawns of the New Forest.

 Field Gentian is a member of a group of flowering plants with an often complex ecology and taxonomy.
 It has proven incredibly difficult to grow and maintain plants ex situ, and in the wild there is uncertainty about when plants first germinate, and what factors trigger this process.

-In the heatwave of 2018 virtually every population in the south of England failed, which gave a chilling preview of that may befall this and other species of dry skeletal grasslands in a post climate-change world.
+In the heatwaves of 2018, 2020 and 2022 virtually every population in the south of England failed, which gave a chilling preview of that may befall this and other species of dry skeletal grasslands in a post climate-change world.

 When conditions (and in particular grazing levels) are optimal, then huge populations can emerge, in turn producing millions of seeds, so with the right management across its range of sites we hope to keep this species thriving across most of its range.

 We are becoming increasingly concerned about the outlook of rthis species in the south of England, with recent county level extcintions in Norforld, Devon and Cornwall now on the brink of disappearance, and are working ahrd to reverse these disappearances.

 Since 2012 we have been operating a monitoring network to carry out species counts across the majority of sites in England and Wales.
 These counts have revealed a complex picture across the country, with some sites fluctuating dramatically between thousands of plants in one year and none in the next, while other sites recording constant numbers year after year